Australia wants calm in ties with Solomon Islands after 'invasion' claim | Law-Order

 Although details of the pact haven't been disclosed, Sogavare has ruled out a military base and said the deal covers policing to protect Chinese projects because an agreement with traditional partner Australia was "inadequate".
 Sogavare criticized Australia for referring to the Pacific as its "backyard", saying this was an insulting term in local culture, where backyards are used to keep chickens, pigs, and rubbish.

-"We'll work constructively and patiently and we'll work in a professional way and a calm way," Morrison told Nine Network's Today show.
+"We'll work constructively and patiently and we'll work professionally and calmly," Morrison told Nine Network's Today show.
 Asked why he had not spoken to Sogavare directly since the pact was signed, he told reporters: "I am following very carefully the advice we get from our security intelligence agencies."

 Sogavare made the invasion comment during a parliamentary debate and in response to criticism of the security pact from his country's opposition parties, provincial leaders, and local media.
 Solomon Islands foreign minister Jeremiah Manele said the China pact "does not undermine our security arrangement with Australia".